sirmiggles/project-neo/README.md

 ## Running the program

-To execute the program, simply run matrix from its current directory in the command line:
+To execute the program, simply run `matrix` from its current directory in the command line:

 ```
 ./matrix <op> (<op_arg>) -f <file_1> (<file_2>) (<optional_flags>)
 ```

+**NOTE**:

+If program is executed with the `-t` tag omitted, the program will execute in *single-thread* mode as default with no multi-threading, i.e. `num_threads = 1`.

+Including this tag and the associated number of threads, the program will then execute in *parallel* mode

 ### Execution Flags